-Florida's Severe Weather Awareness Week takes place from February 1-5, 2021.
+Florida's Severe Weather Awareness Week takes place from February 7-11, 2022.
 Severe Weather Awareness Week is an opportunity for Floridians to learn about the various weather hazards that frequently impact the state and how families and businesses can prepare for these natural events.
 Each day focuses on a specific weather event.
 Monday's focus is on lightning.
 Lightning is one of nature's deadliest and most unpredictable weather phenomena.
-Meteorologists can forecast the general conditions that cause lightning but no one can forecast the exact location or time of the next strike of lightning.

 All thunderstorms contain lightning that can strike a person, tree, or an object either on the ground or in the air.
-Lightning strikes the ground about 25 million times each year and continues to be among the top weather-related killers in the United States.
+Lightning strikes the ground in the U.S. almost 200 million times each year and continues to be among the top weather-related killers in the United States.
+While meteorologists can forecast the general conditions that cause lightning, no one can forecast the exact location or time of the next strike of lightning.

-The 2021 Florida Severe Weather Awareness Week is a perfect time to note that our state, out of all 50 states, is the lightning capital of the North America.
-With an average of 1.2 million cloud-to-ground lightning strikes each year, no other state experiences more lightning strikes per square mile than Florida.
-In 2020, Florida saw almost 200 lightning flashes per square mile on average.

-Average U.S. cloud-to-ground flash density in 2015-2019
+The 2022 Florida Severe Weather Awareness Week is a perfect time to note that Florida often leads the nation in lightning strikes each year.
+In 2021, over 14 million lightning strikes (in-cloud and cloud to ground) were recorded in Florida, and Florida ranks #1 on lightning strikes per square mile on average.
+Why does Florida have this distinction?
+Florida's geography plays a large role, especially during the summer.
+Some of the elements that make Florida such a great place to live, such as sunshine and the ocean, play important roles in the development of thunderstorms.
+Because thunderstorm activity peaks in the summer, when most people are enjoying the warm weather, Florida often has the greatest number of lightning fatalities each year in the United States.
 Lightning is often seen as an underrated killer because it does not generate as much attention compared to other forms of hazardous weather and usually only claims one or two victims at a time.
 Most people that are struck by lightning are not killed, but suffer significant injuries.
-On average, lightning kills 27 people each year in the United States and injures another 243.
+On average, lightning kills 49 people each year in the United States and injures hundreds of others.
 Florida averages 7 fatalities per year due to lightning and often leads the nation in lightning deaths.
-In 2020, Florida again claimed this unfortunate distinction, with 3 total fatalities out of 20 nationwide.
+In 2021, Florida again claimed this unfortunate distinction, with 3 total fatalities out of 10 nationwide.